 The Group requires approval from the ECB in order to implement new IRB models or to change existing approved IRB models.
-It is also subject to reviews and inspections from the ECB and other regulatory bodies in relation to the models, such as the Targeted Review of Internal Models ("TRIM"), a process being undertaken by the ECB in systemically important banks subject to its supervision from 2017.
-TRIM is being undertaken to increase harmonisation in approaches to internal models used by banks across the EU.
+It is also subject to reviews and inspections from the ECB and other regulatory bodies in relation to the models, such as the Targeted Review of Internal Models ("TRIM"), a process being undertaken by the ECB to increase harmonisation in approaches to internal models used by banks across the EU.

-24 The Group has a high level of criticised loans and non-performing loans on its statement of financial position and there can be no assurance that it will continue to be successful in reducing the level of these loans.
-The management of criticised loans and non-performing loans also gives rise to risks, including the vulnerability to challenge by customers and/or third parties, re-default, changes in the regulatory regime, further losses, costs and the diversion of management attention and other resources from the Group's business
+24 The Group has a high level of criticised loans and non-performing exposures on its statement of financial position and there can be no assurance that it will continue to be successful in reducing the level of these loans.
+The management of criticised loans and non-performing exposures also gives rise to risks, including the vulnerability to challenge by customers and/or third parties, redefault, changes in the regulatory regime, further losses, costs and the diversion of management attention and other resources from the Group's business

-The Group has a high level of criticised loans and non-performing loans, which are defined as loans requiring additional management attention over and above that normally required for the loan type.
+The Group has a high level of criticised loans and non-performing exposures, which are defined as loans requiring additional management attention over and above that normally required for the loan type.

-As at 30 June 2018, the Group had €7.5 billion in non-performing exposures on its balance sheet, representing 11.9 per cent. of total gross loans to customers.
+As at 31 December 2018, the Group had €6.1 billion in non-performing exposures on its balance sheet, representing 9.6 per cent. of total gross loans to customers.
 Non-performing exposures are defined by the European Banking Authority ("EBA") to include material exposures which are more than 90 days past due and/or exposures in respect of which the debtor is assessed as unlikely to pay its credit obligations in full without realisation of collateral, regardless of the existence of any past due amount or the number of days the exposure is past due.

-Criticised loans include "criticised watch", and "criticised recovery" (€3.8 billion and €1.5 billion respectively as at 30 June 2018) that are considered to be accounts of lower quality and less than satisfactory non-performing loans include defaulted or non-performing loans such as collateral disposals, unlikely to pay, greater than 90 days past due and non-performing loans in probation.
-The Group has been proactive in managing its criticised loans and non-performing loans, in particular through restructuring activities and the MARP that was introduced in order to comply with the Central Bank's CCMA.
-The Group has reduced the level of criticised loans and non-performing loans, however, there can be no assurance that the Group will continue to be successful in reducing the level of its criticised loans and non-performing loans.
+Criticised loans are accounts of lower quality and include "criticised watch" and "criticised recovery", and nonperforming exposures are accounts which have defaulted.
+The Group has been proactive in managing its criticised and non-performing exposures, in particular through restructuring activities and the Mortgage Arrears Resolution Process ("MARP") that was introduced in order to comply with the Central Bank's Code of Conduct on Mortgage Arrears ("CCMA").
+The Group has made significant reductions to the level of criticised and nonperforming exposures, but there can be no assurance that the Group will continue to be successful in reducing the level of its criticised and non-performing exposures.